-It may be winter here in WA but that doesn’t mean you have to spend the next few months in hibernation.
-Whilst it might be tempting to migrate north towards warmth, the grass is – literally – greener down south!
+Whilst it might be tempting to head north towards warmth once the travel ban lifts, the grass is – literally – greener down south!
 The South West is a region of diverse and vibrant beauty, rich with picturesque natural treasures.
 From gigantic ancient forests to tranquil inland waterfalls, there is plenty for you to discover and enjoy this winter.
-Check out our top picks below and be lured from your sofa!
+Check out our top picks below to start dreaming of your next winter road trip!

 Towering over 60m, the imposing and grand Karri trees of the Boranup Karri Forest are truly a sight to behold!
 Bring a picnic and explore the forest’s lush ground cover, or spread your adventure further afield with a road-trip along the Boranup Forest Drive.
 Be sure to head over to the Boranup Lookout for a panoramic view of the forest canopy and the Cape Leeuwin area.